jzhang19/AlgoFun/angular-calculator/README.md

 ## Visualizing the formula

-Data visualization is one of the key aspects of Celonis' software.
+Data visualization is one of the key aspects of software.
 In this task you should implement an interactive visualization of the formula entered.

 As a starting point, in the src/ folder you can find a parser as well as AST classes and a small function library implemented for demonstration purposes.
 The output of the parser is a JSON syntax tree which is used below for the tasks.